npapernot/computer-security-class/protocols.md

-Needham Schroeder protocol on untrusted network, other nodes of network may be untrusted. need a trusted third party to act as the authentication server. cf *using encryption for authentication in large networks of computers*
+Needham Schroeder protocol on untrusted network, other nodes of network may be untrusted. need a trusted third party to act as the authentication server. cf. *using encryption for authentication in large networks of computers*